Turning Drift into Constraint: Robust Reasoning Alignment in Non-Stationary Multi-Stream Environments: Experiments

 The MIMIC-CXR dataset \cite{johnson2019mimic} serves as an ideal training environment for our method, since medical diagnosis embodies the sophisticated reasoning and high-stakes practicality that our distillation approach aims to capture.
 It presents 371,920 chest X-rays associated with 227,943 imaging studies from 65,079 patients.
 And images are provided with 14 labels with corresponding free-text radiology reports, namely Atelectasis (Ate.), Cardiomegaly (Car.), Consolidation (Con.), Edema (Ede.), Enlarged Cardiomediastinum (ECM), Fracture (Fra.), Lung Lesion (LL), Lung Opacity (LO), Pleural Effusion (PE), Pneumonia (Pna.), Pneumothorax (Pnx.), Pleural Other (PO), Support Devices (SD) and No Finding (NF).

-Acknowledging the additional computational overhead and costs associated with employing multiple teachers, we intentionally and deliberately restricted our distillation to only 1/10 of the whole MIMIC-CXR, underscoring the efficacy of our method in achieving high-quality knowledge transfer from the drifting teachers, even under limited data conditions.
+Acknowledging the additional computational overhead and costs associated with employing multiple teachers, we intentionally and deliberately restricted our method to only 1/10 of the whole MIMIC-CXR, underscoring the efficacy of our method in achieving high-quality knowledge transfer from the drifting teachers, even under limited data conditions.
+The list of chosen random samples is given in our code.

 Additionally, we relied solely on the classification labels from MIMIC-CXR and did not utilize the original radiology reports for training.
-It is motivated by our focus on knowledge transfer from MLLMs as teachers, as well as the limited generalizability of human-annotated reports with reasoning trajectories, which are often scarce in the domain-specific area.
+It is motivated by our focus on reasoning alignment from dynamic multiple MLLMs instead of static human annotations, as well as the limited generalizability of human-annotated reports with reasoning trajectories, which are often scarce in the domain-specific area.

-In terms of the model, we employ Qwen2.5-VL (7B) \cite{bai2025qwen2} as the student model to perform supervised pre-distillation and autonomous preference optimization, cascadedly.
+In terms of the model, we employ Qwen2.5-VL (7B)~\cite{bai2025qwen2} as the target model to perform supervised bootstrapping and autonomous preference optimization, cascadedly.
 And they only train one epoch for each stage with a batch size of 2.
-More detailed experimental implementations are given in Appendix \ref{appendxi:exp}.
+More detailed experimental implementations are given in Appendix~\ref{appendxi:exp}.